-Updated 11/11/16.
-Note: State tax rates are changing constantly.
+Updated 01/27/18.
+Note: The tax bill passed at the end of 2018 changes the landscape on state taxation.
+Residents in high tax states are losing most of the federal exemptions they have enjoyed on their state taxes.
+The result is that these states are now even more tax unfriendly.
+Also, state tax rates are changing constantly.
 While we do are best to keep this page up to date you should check with the individual states before you make any decisions based on taxes.

 Are you concerned about finding the most tax-friendly states for your retirement?
 This website and our free weekly eNewsletter can help you cut through the confusing state tax picture and make sure you choose one that is truly tax-friendly.
 Although taxes are an important factor in choosing a place to retire, they probably aren't as critical as climate and the kind of environment you want to retire to.
 Don't miss our "10 Worst States for Retirement" article for more.

 The major taxes you need to be concerned about are property taxes, income taxes, sales taxes, and how your pensions and social security will be taxed in the state.
 All of these factors need to be considered together for your particular situation.
 You should also be concerned about differences within a state - sales, income, and property taxes can differ significantly among cities in the same state.